-The rate of material deprivation in the Republic of Serbia in 2018 was 30.4%, and even though it has been declining in the observed period, it remains well above the EU average.
-In 2017, the material deprivation rate in the EU was 14.5%, the rate of severe material deprivation 6.6%, and extreme 2.4% (data for 2018 are not available yet).
+The rate of material deprivation in the Republic of Serbia in 2019 was 25.5%, and even though it has been declining in the observed period, it remains well above the EU average.
+In 2019, the material deprivation rate in the EU was 12.0%, the rate of severe material deprivation 5.4%, and extreme 1.9%.

-The intensity of material deprivation, i.e. the average number of items that cannot be afforded by a materially deprived individual in the Republic of Serbia in 2018 is 4, and is slightly above the average value for the EU (3.8).
+The intensity of material deprivation, i.e., the average number of items that cannot be afforded by a materially deprived individual in the Republic of Serbia in 2019 is 4, and is slightly above the average value for the EU (3.8).

 Source: Eurostat database Table Material deprivation rate for the ‘Economic strain’ and ‘Durables’ dimensions, by number of items of deprivation

 The economic dimension of material deprivation (the first five items on the list) are more significant for explaining vulnerability than the inability to afford certain durable consumer goods that, other than a car, can be afforded by nearly all households in the Republic of Serbia.
 Judging by the data below, most individuals live in households that cannot afford going on vacation (50.5%), but what is worrying is that a significant share of individuals live in households that cannot afford basic needs, such as adequate heating of the dwelling (9.9%) or adequate nutrition (15.1%).

 A trend of decreasing vulnerability on all points is noted through the years.